Lau Ho Lam

-Lau Ho Lam (劉浩霖; born 22 January 1993) is a former Hong Kong professional footballer who played as a midfielder.
+Lau Ho Lam (劉浩霖; born 22 January 1993) is a Hong Kong former professional footballer who played as a midfielder.

 Club career

 Tuen Mun

 Lau started his career at Tuen Mun in the Third District Division.

 Eastern

 After few disappointing seasons at Tuen Mun, Lau signed for Eastern in 2012 in the Second Division.
 He failed to make any appearances after the club was promoted to the First Division in 2013.

 Wong Tai Sin

 He then went on to sign for Wong Tai Sin in 2014 where he finally made his first HKPL debut.

 Metro Gallery

 He signed for Metro Gallery in 2015.

 Yuen Long

 He played for Yuen Long where he scored his first league goal in his career.
 While with the club, he won the 2017–18 Senior Shield, capturing the trophy against his parent club in the final.

 Southern

 After finding playing time hard to come by at Eastern, Lau agreed to a loan to Southern for the 2019–20 season.
 He officially joined the club a year later.